p. Provisions, contingent liabilities and contingent assets

 Other financial assets primarily consists of cash and cash equivalents and deposits.
 Credit risk on cash and cash equivalents and deposits with banks and financial institutions are generally low as the said deposits have been made with the banks and financial institutions who have been assigned high credit rating by international and domestic credit rating agencies.

 Investments in other than subsidiaries are strategic investments in the normal course of business of the Company.
 Loans to related parties are given for business purposes.
 The Company reassesses the recoverability of loans periodically.
-Interest recoveries from these loans are regular and there is no interest received defaults.
+Interest recoveries from these loans are regular and there is no interest receipt defaults.

 Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
 The Company’s approach to managing liquidity is to ensure, as far as possible, that it will have sufficient liquidity to meet its liabilities when they are due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Company’s reputation.